essdot/iexpect/README.md

 # iexpect - A Javascript assertion library

 iexpect is a Javascript library that lets you write assertions for unit tests.
 As the name implies, it implements the the 'expect' style of BDD test assertions.
 This is a personal project, implementing a basic set of assertion functionality.
-Some examples of the kind of code iexpect allows you to write:
+Some examples of the kind of test code iexpect allows you to write:

     expect(1).toEqual(1);
     expect(1).not.toEqual(2);